TRAINING

 Arbitration (ICAL) program at the University of Stockholm.
 She is an international member of the Finnish Arbitration Institute’s Board and served as the Co-Chair of the IBA Arb 40 Subcommittee 2020-2021.

-Sofia represents clients in a wide range of civil, commercial and investment disputes, ranging from construction to energy, in Portugal and abroad, also acting as arbitrator, both in domestic and international disputes.
+She represents clients in a wide range of civil, commercial and investment disputes, ranging from construction to energy, in Portugal and abroad, also acting as arbitrator, both in domestic and international disputes.

 Dr. Maja Ménard is managing partner and head of dispute resolution at the Fatur Menard Law Firm in Slovenia.
-After acquiring her PhD in public international law at the University of Paris-West, Maja has acquired almost 15 years of experience in resolving disputes in domestic and international fora and particular in arbitration, regularly acting as counsel in international disputes.
+After acquiring her PhD in public international law at the University of Paris-West, Maja has acquired almost 20 years of experience in resolving disputes in domestic and international fora and particular in arbitration, regularly acting as counsel in international disputes.
 She represents clients before the European Commission, the General Court, and the Court of Justice of the EU, as well as before the European Court of Human Rights.
 She has significant experience in advising and representing clients and acting as arbitrator in arbitration proceedings under the auspices of different arbitral institutions and rules of arbitration, including the Ljubljana Arbitration Centre, the International Court of Arbitration of the International Chamber of Commerce, the London Court of International Arbitration, the Arbitration Institute of the Stockholm Chamber of Commerce, UNCITRAL and ICSID.

-Maja is a member of the International Court of Arbitration of the International Chamber of Commerce in Paris and a member of the ICC Commission on Arbitration and ADR, as well as London Court of International Arbitration and the International Law Association.
+Maja is a member of the ICC Commission on Arbitration and ADR and the ICC Institute of World Business Law, as well as the London Court of International Arbitration and the International Law Association, and is listed on arbitrator panels of several international arbitration institutions.
 She is admitted to the Paris Bar (France) and the Slovenian Bar.
 She regularly lectures and publishes works on issues in her areas of expertise.

 Maja’s native languages are Slovenian and Croatian, and she is fluent in Serbian, English and French and proficient in German and Italian.